Cooking with Perilla Leaves

 The fragrant, slightly acerbic nature of perilla leaves is an acquired taste even for some Koreans – it took me years to come around to its one-of-a-kind aroma and essence.

+So what do perilla leaves taste like?
 It’s hard to pinpoint the exact flavor profile of these greens, but Maangchi notes that the taste of kkaennip is “somewhere between that of basil and mint.”

-Common applications of perilla leaves include use in stews, as wraps for meat and rice, and pickled into banchan (side dish).
+Perilla uses vary greatly, from its inclusion in stews, as wraps for meat and rice, and pickled into banchan (side dish).
 Kkaennip cuts through the richness of food well, providing a welcome counterbalance to heartier dishes.
 And because they are relatively easy to grow, many people – including my grandma — add perilla leaves to their home garden assortment.

 Speaking of my grandma — she makes incredible pickled perilla leaves, a banchan called kkaennip jangajji.
 The leaves are layered with a savory, spicy marinade studded with toasted sesame seeds and diced green onions, and once softened, are sublime eaten atop fresh white rice.
 The great thing about banchan is that they can be laid out and eaten with whatever is for lunch or dinner — I’ve definitely enjoyed perilla leaves with frozen pizza and creamy pasta.
 The hit of acidity adds a refreshing antidote to an otherwise one-note-rich meal.